zhoupgit/grafana/docs/sources/alerting/alerting-rules/create-grafana-managed-rule.md

 ## Add annotations

-Add [annotations](ref:annotation-label). to provide more context on the alert in your alert notification message.
+Add [annotations](ref:annotation-label) to provide more context on the alert in your alert notification message.

 Annotations add metadata to provide more information on the alert in your alert notification message.
 For example, add a **Summary** annotation to tell you which value caused the alert to fire or which server it happened on.